OpenImageDebugger/OpenImageDebugger/README.md

 * Link views together, moving all watched buffers when a single buffer is moved on the screen
 * GPU accelerated
-* Supported buffer types: uint8_t and float
+* Supported buffer types: uint8_t, int16_t, uint16_t, int32_t, uint32_t and float
-* Supported buffer channels: Grayscale and RGB
+* Supported buffer channels: Grayscale, two-channels, RGB and RGBA
 * Supports big buffers whose dimensions exceed GL_MAX_TEXTURE_SIZE.
 * Supports data structures that map to a ROI of a bigger buffer.